AI CODE REVIEW

 Cons:

-Operational instability with AI getting stuck in loops or confusing working directories
+Operational instability when getting stuck in loops or confusing working directories

 Limited autocomplete functionality when using external AI providers